systemtap_with_examples

 When invoke a script in guru mode, -g option should be passed.

-For more information, please refer to RHEL Embedded C and Embedded C exapmle
+For more information, please refer to and

 Task Info